univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 .. envvar:: keycloak/database/connection

-   Specifies the IP addresses from which the default PostgreSQL database can receive connections.
+   This is a setting for the :program:`PostgreSQL` database, the default database for Keycloak on the UCS system.
+The setting specifies the IP addresses from which the database can receive connections.
+The default value is ``0.0.0.0``, meaning that every IP address can connect to the database.

    .. list-table::
       :header-rows: 1